reside-ic/reside-ic.github.io/content/blog/r-mpi-part-two.md

 void mpi_all_reduce(std::vector<double>* data);
 ```

-and we implement it in `data/rmpi.cpp` thus:-
+and we implement it in `data/rmpi.cpp` thus :-

 ```
 [[cpp11::register]]